(The entire book appears at this link with chapters added after appearing online:

 all is right in the world.
 Tyger leans back in his chair, oops,

 fate of this edition of Chicago’s not finest.
 But that is another story.

 For now, Tyger contemplates his navel, taking a last long

-tug of a toke on a joint.
+tug of a toke on a blunt.
 He has not smoked any reefer for a

 while, but tradition being what it is must make exception this

 fine fine day and smoke a fatty.
 It happens every spring.

 Drifting into a contemplative cloud, dear Tyger counts his

 blessings, sort of.
 A good job, for now, some money; no

 girlfriend, but a few friends; and baseball until November.